Lumi-supercomputer/utility-tools/README.md

 and can not be inherited from the submission environment.

-Note, the vnc script does not start any program so connecting works but only a black screen is shown before some programs are started The base container includes `xterm` which can be used as a sanity check
+Note, the vnc script does not start any program so connecting works but only a gray screen is shown before some programs are started The base container includes `xterm` which can be used as a sanity check

 As the vnc is sourced a job will end